Welcome to today's edition of the Rush 24-7 podcast.

 And I really believe that's under assault now.

-And the people involved in instilling those values in the young people of America who it's been said accurately tonight are the future of the country.
+And the people involved in instilling those values in the young people of America who it's been said accurately tonight are the future of the country deserve applause, they deserve recognition, and they deserve to be inspired and motivated because not only the kids doing it, but the adults inspiring them.

 I am proud of all of you involved in the Scout program wherever you are.

-And I am thrilled to be here and to be able to be a part of this.
+I am thrilled to be here and to be able to be a part of this.

-But uh regardless, uh, this was a great night.
+But regardless, this was a great night.

-Ailes got the award as the uh the Good Scout Award for 2009, and it was a tremendous night, wholesome and decent, decent, and and the president of the United States wants no part of it.
+And it was a tremendous night, wholesome and decent, and the President of the United States wants no part of it.

-It is a significant significant change.
+It is a significant, significant change.

 Dear Rush, this is from a woman named Michelle.